The House I Was Born In

 His family originally belonged to a village on the banks of river Damodar1 but due to the devastating annual floods, Dadabhai’s father Dulal Chandra moved to village Jyotram in the district of Bardhhaman.
 The village stood on the Grand Trunk Road and was about three miles from Bardhhaman town.
 It was the paternal home of Mrinalini Devi, Dulal Chandra’s wife and this may have been the deciding factor.
 Dulal Chandra joined the East Indian Railway and gradually rose to be a station master.
 During a routine medical test, it was revealed that he was colour blind.
 Those days the signal “Line Clear” for a train to pass was given by observing the colours-red, orange or green.
 Dulal Chandra was an extremely honest and conscientious man.
 Realizing that this shortcoming may lead to his misjudging the colour and thus giving a wrong signal which may lead to disastrous consequences, he decided to retire from his job.
 This naturally brought a great deal of financial hardship on the family.

 When Dadabhai, always a brilliant student, came to Calcutta for his graduate studies he was unable to join Presidency College because the monthly tuition fee of Rs.
-4/ was unaffordable.
+4/ was not affordable.
 Scottish Church College granted him a scholarship and he joined the honours course for a degree in Mathematics.
 At the end of two years, before taking the final examination, he had to pay a fee.
 At his wits end as to how to arrange the money, Dadabhai was suddenly informed by the college office that the money had been paid and he could fill in the requisite form.
 Though he never managed to find out the name of his benefactor, he suspected it to be none other than Professor Gouri Shankar De, the Head of the Department of Mathematics of the College and a renowned scholar.
 It was probably in remembrance that Dadabhai named his first-born son Gouri Shankar.

 Graduating with flying colours, he joined the Calcutta University for his Masters in Mathematics.
 After the final examination was over, he was offered a lecturer’s job by a college in Sialkot, Punjab- now in Pakistan.
 The monthly salary was Rs.150/, and he accepted.
 Before leaving he went to see Sir Ashutosh Mukherjee, the Vice Chancellor of the Calcutta University.
 The results of the M.A. finals were not yet out, but they had been finalized and Sir Ashutosh knew that Dadabhai had topped the list.
 Always keen to engage the best talents in the Calcutta University, Sir Ashutosh asked why Dadabhai had decided to go so far away for the sake of Rs.150.
 Dadabhai replied that being the eldest son he not only had his parents but also siblings to support.
 Moreover, according to the norms of the day he was already married.
 Sir Ashutosh offered Dadabhai a job as a lecturer in the Calcutta University with a salary of Rs.300 per month on the spot.
 When Dadabhai told him that he had already taken an advance from the College at Sialkot for purchasing the necessary bedding, winter clothes etc. for travelling to and living in Sialkot, Sir Ashutosh advanced him the money to pay off the loan too.